Palamariuk/mmds-project/README.md

-# Wiki Article Analysis Pipeline
+# Wiki Article Analysis Pipeline: Bot Detection

 This project implements a real-time data pipeline for reading and analyzing Wikipedia articles using the Wikipedia API, Kafka, and Apache Spark.
-The analysis incorporates a **Bloom filter** to efficiently track and query whether articles have been processed.
+A **Bloom filter** is employed to identify whether an edit was made by a bot or a human contributor efficiently and in real-time.

 ---